V1p3rL0rd/ansible_zabbix_monitoring/README.md

 This is a very simple Ansible playbook will help you quickly deploy a zabbix monitoring server with selfsigned SSL for Apache web

-The playbook is executed in several stages:
+The playbook contains several tasks:

 1) Install MySQL server
 2) Secure MySQL installation